xtin-martin/Input-Output-RAS-estimation/README.md

 # Input-Output-RAS-estimation
-Estimates an IO table using RAS methodology using inputs: Technical coefficient for the base year, total demand for the target year, total consumption for the target year and total intermediate demand for the target year
+Estimates an IO table using RAS methodology using inputs: Technical coefficient for the base year, total demand for the target year, total consumption for the target year and total intermediate demand for the target year.
+Two programs are created for flexibility: One in R, another in Python.

 # Inputs:
 1)	“Technical Coefficient in Base year” denoted as Matrix A(Y0):